SamrithSehgal/UCSCNutrition/README.md

 Log what you eat across four meal slots (Breakfast, Lunch, Dinner, Snacks).
 Add items directly from the menu browser or search the full database.
 See a live calorie count with a progress ring against your daily goal, plus a macro breakdown (P/C/F).

 ### Personalized Goals
 During onboarding, the app collects your body metrics (sex, age, height, weight) and fitness goal (gain/lose/maintain).
-It then calculates 14 daily nutrition targets using the **Mifflin-St Jeor BMR equation**, AMDR macronutrient ranges, and DRI micronutrient standards — all server-side.
+It then calculates 14 daily nutrition targets

 ### Analytics
 View your nutrition trends across four time windows: 1 Week, 1 Month, 6 Months, and 1 Year.
 The analytics page shows average daily calories, a bar chart (with smart bucketing — daily for short ranges, weekly/monthly for longer ones), macro cards with progress bars, and a full micro breakdown (sodium, sugar, sat fat, cholesterol, Vitamin D, calcium, iron, potassium).

-### Auth
-Google OAuth 2.0 restricted to `@ucsc.edu` accounts via Firebase Authentication.

 ---